gvwilson/sensibleadventures/short-stories/litany.md

 the older couldn't imagine any other life.*

 *Not that it looked like they had much life left to imagine.
-An adult flying polyp could devour the minds of an entire city in a single night–even the Mi-go feared them.
+An adult flying polyp could devour the minds of an entire city in a single night---even the Mi-go feared them, and the Mi-go feared nothing.
 Knowing that it would take the freshly-hatched larvae pursuing them weeks or months to suck their souls dry was surprisingly little comfort.